Charvin00/Mentor-Link-App-Interface-Design-by-Sketch-/README.md

 # Mentor-Link-App-Interface-Design-by-Sketch
 I did this in a three people team, as the final project of the UX Design bootcamp class @ Code Berkeley.
 I was the team lead.
 Below is the road map we had for designing this app.
-Note this is just a Interface Design prototype, it was not functional or operational.
+#Note that this is just a Interface Design prototype, it was not functional or operational.